A fascinating region of natural wonders and ancient cultures

 Nestled atop a mountain 758 metres above sea level, Monsanto is situated just 18 km from Boomland.

-This magnificent site towers over the whole region and will entrance even the most seasoned traveller.
+This magnificent site towers over the whole region and will amaze even the most seasoned traveller.
 Gigantic stones from the Paleolithic era characterise this ancient wonderland.

 These fascinating stones offer shelter to the locals who have devised some of the most ingenious methods for building their homes amidst them.